jhucsf/spring2020/index.md

 category: "home"
 ---

-Welcome to the webpage for Computer Systems Fundamentals (Fall 2019) at Johns Hopkins!
+Welcome to the website for Computer Systems Fundamentals (Fall 2019) at <a href="https://www.jhu.edu/">Johns Hopkins University</a>!

+The course is about *computer systems* from the *programmer's perspective*.
+We'll be making a fairly deep dive into topics such as data representation, memory, assembly language, CPU architecture, networks, and concurrency.
+By the end of the course you'll know a lot about how modern computers really work and how to take advantage of their advanced features.

-All public information about the course (readings, assignments, etc.) will be posted here.
+All public information about the course (readings, assignments, etc.) will be posted on this website.

 Use the links above to navigate the site.
 The [Syllabus](syllabus.html) describes course policies.
 The [Schedule](schedule.html) is the central location for course content (readings, homeworks and labs, and exams), and explains what is happening when.
 The [Resources](resources.html) page has links to useful resources.